 Kristin Hale, APRN, graduated from Yale School of Medicine in 1985.
 As a college student, she began her medical career working in a busy city emergency room, it was then she decided on a nursing career working in public health and then mental health care.
 Kristin has been practicing in both in-patient and out-patient settings since 1983.
 It is an honor for her to serve the community.

-Christina Iovanne, LCSW, specializes in Cognitive Behavioral Therapy (CBT) for mood disorders and have more than 10 years of clinical experience.
+Christina Iovanne, LCSW, specializes in Cognitive Behavioral Therapy (CBT) for mood disorders and has more than 10 years of clinical experience.
 She earned a master’s in social work from Southern CT State University and received formal CBT training from the Beck Institute.
-In addition to treating individual in private practice, Christina works with the Yale Depression Research Program as a CBT therapist on a clinical trial involving the use of ketamine for treatment-resistant depression.
-When she isn’t working, Christina enjoys spending time with her four year-old daughter.
+In addition to treating individuals in private practice, Christina works with the Yale Depression Research Program as a CBT therapist on a clinical trial involving the use of ketamine for treatment-resistant depression.
+When she isn’t working, Christina enjoys spending time with her family and listening to podcasts.

 Rachel Katz, MD, completed her undergraduate studies at Northwestern University with a bachelor’s degree in religion and communication studies with a focus in dance technique and pre-medical studies.
 She completed her medical degree at Case Western University where she was elected into the Alpha Omega Alpha Honor Medical Society.
 Dr. Katz is currently an Assistant Professor of clinical psychiatry with a focus in interventional psychiatry and mood disorders at Yale Psychiatric Hospital.